Sati Savitri (C. Pullayya film): Plot

-There was a prince in India named Aswapati, ruling over the kingdom of Madra.
-He married queen Malavi.
-Even after a longtime they did not have a child.
-He invoked Savitri, his favourite deity and by the grace of god, they had a daughter; named as Savitri.
+There was a prince in India named Aswapati who ruled over the kingdom of Madra.
+He married Queen Malavi.
+Even after a long time, they did not have a child.
+He invoked Savitri, his favourite deity, and by the grace of God, they had a daughter named Savitri.
 She grew into a lovely maiden and was always playing in the palace and in the forest with her companion Vasantika.
-She often used to relate her dreams to her companion and once she portrayed in words the form and beauty of her beloved.
+She often used to relate her dreams to her companion, and once she portrayed in words the form and beauty of her beloved.

-One day her pet deer escaped into the forest. and both Savitri and Vasantika ran after it.
-They found that the deer was held and kept in captivity by Prince Satyavanta, son of king Dyumatsena, who was collecting fruits and flowers along with his comrade Saradvata.
+One day, her pet deer escaped into the forest. and both Savitri and Vasantika ran after it.
+They found that the deer was held and kept in captivity by Prince Satyavanta, son of King Dyumatsena, who was collecting fruits and flowers along with his comrade Saradvata.
 Savitri then recalled the features of the young man whom she saw in the dream and intimated the fact to her companion.
-Eventually she got her deer back but could not forget Satyavanta.
-She made a portrait of her beloved and worshiping him.
+Eventually she got her deer back, but she could not forget Satyavanta.
+She made a portrait of her beloved and worshipped him.

 Her parents are anxiously contemplating her marriage.
 Narada visited the kingdom and strongly prevailed upon them to have a matrimonial alliance with Satyavanta.
 The marriage was celebrated with all religious formalities.
 Savitri knew through Narada that her husband would not live long.
 As the destined day was approaching, she was closely watching his movements and accompanying him.

-Three days before the fateful moment, she commenced her fast and went into the forest with her Lord where he would hew wood.
-When the sun reached the zenith, Satyavanta complained of headache and fell down.
-Within minutes, Yama, the God of death, seated on his Mahisha and relentlessly wrenched the life out of Satyavanta's body.
+Three days before the fateful moment, she commenced her fast and went into the forest with her Lord, where he would hew wood.
+When the sun reached the zenith, Satyavanta complained of a headache and fell down.
+Within minutes, Yama, the God of Death, seated on his Mahisha and relentlessly wrenched the life out of Satyavanta's body.

-Seeing Yama depriving her lord's life, she questioned and argued with him about his authority to deal with a lady of spotless chastity and affection.
-Yama alternately appealed to her and threatened her and even opened up the scenes of hell with its terrors and dire punishments.
-But nothing daunted, she pursued him, crossed the Vaitarani and compelled him to restore the life of her beloved Satyavanta.
-Greatly pleased with her wisdom, courage and chastity, he also gave her many a boon which conferred among others progeny to Aswapati and Kingdom to Dyumatsena.
+Seeing Yama deprive her lord's life, she questioned and argued with him about his authority to deal with a lady of spotless chastity and affection.
+Yama alternately appealed to her, threatened her, and even opened up the scenes of hell with its terrors and dire punishments.
+But nothing daunted her; she pursued him, crossed the Vaitarani, and compelled him to restore the life of her beloved Satyavanta.
+Greatly pleased with her wisdom, courage, and chastity, he also gave her many a boon, which conferred, among others, progeny to Aswapati and kingdom to Dyumatsena.